Pylle: History

 At the time of the Domesday Book in 1086 the tenant was Serlo de Burci from whom the manor passed by 1303 to William FitzMartin.
 Pylle subsequently became a possession of the Berkeley family of Bruton Abbey in Somerset, a junior branch of Berkeley of Berkeley Castle in Gloucestershire.
 It was the paternal inheritance received by Sir Edward Berkeley (1580–1654), the third son of Sir Henry Berkeley (1541–1601) of Bruton.
-His grandson Edward Berkeley (c.1644-1707), of Pylle, served three times as a Member of Parliament for Wells in Somerset.
+His grandson Edward Berkeley (c.
+1644), of Pylle, served three times as a Member of Parliament for Wells in Somerset.

-William Berkeley (d.1737) of Pylle changed his surname to Portman on becoming heir to his distant cousin Sir William Portman, 6th Baronet (d.1690) of Orchard Portman in Somerset.
+William Berkeley of Pylle changed his surname by a private act of Parliament, Portman's Name Act 1735 (9 Geo.
+2. c.
+22 Pr.) to Portman on becoming heir to his distant cousin Sir William Portman, 6th Baronet of Orchard Portman in Somerset.
 His descendant was Edward Berkeley Portman, 1st Viscount Portman (1799–1888).

 Pylle fell within the tithing of Pylle, the hundred of Whitstone, the registration district of Mendip, previously within Shepton Mallet until 1936.

 Pylle railway station was a station on the Highbridge branch of the Somerset and Dorset Joint Railway.
 It opened in 1862 and closed in 1966.